 Since 1997, SNYP has had to focus our resources only in Jackson County.
 The new clinic allows us to expand our services to neighboring counties.
 In addition, we are now able to not only provide spay/neuter services to the general public but also to shelters and rescue groups.

 SNYP is growing its community (feral and stray) cat services

 Increasing the number of community (feral and stray) cats served is a major incentive for SNYP.
 With the new facility, we can organize ongoing mini-fix-a-thons and begin to make an impact on this overpopulation crisis.

 SNYP is now supporting shelters spay/neuter before adoption needs in three counties

-SNYP is creating new spay/neuter services for specialty breeds such as Pit Bulls
+SNYP will be able to create new spay/neuter services for specialty breeds such as Pit Bulls